<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 P + W, B - O = L

-BUT, what is the major Obstacle they face in getting it?
+But what is the major Obstacle they face in getting their Want?
 (If you don't know, this is…okay, you get it by now.)

 Let's run some recent cinematic successes through the formula, shall we?